MohibShaikh/ThreatSentinel/README.md

 💬 **Communication Integrations**: Send rich alerts and escalations via Slack, Teams, and Email
 🎫 **Incident Response Integrations**: Auto-create tickets and alerts in ServiceNow, Jira, and PagerDuty

-The agent **autonomously executes** security responses across your entire technology stack, transforming AITIA from an advisory system into a **fully operational security orchestration platform**.
+The agent **autonomously executes** security responses across your entire technology stack, transforming ThreatSentinel from an advisory system into a **fully operational security orchestration platform**.

 ## ✨ Core Features